frederic-perez/AmE-dictionary/data/dictionary.md

 __hit parade__
 __hit the books__
 __hit the brakes__
+__hit the gas__ _idiom_ To move quickly; to accelerate or go faster.
+Used especially while riding in an automobile.
 __hit the road__ To leave a place or begin a journey.
+__hit the rocks__ _idiom_ To encounter an especially difficult, troubled, or low point, as in a relationship or some pursuit.
 __hit the sack__
 __hit the wall__ _idiom_ :two::hammer:
 __hit up__ _She thought about hitting up an amusement park._